Learn: Carbon accounting

 Climate neutrality vs carbon neutrality

 Carbon negative or positive is slightly better than carbon neutral (but not as good as net zero).
-It means that a business has purchased carbon offsets exceeding its GHG emissions and has begun to remove more carbon from the atmosphere than it emits.
-At Trace, we consider a company to be carbon negative when it has offset 150% of its emissions.
-As with carbon neutrality, organisations do not need to reduce their emissions to become carbon negative.
+It means that a business has purchased carbon credits that exceed the GHG emissions they produce - therefore they have started to remove more carbon from the atmosphere than they’re emitting.
+At Trace, we consider a company to be carbon positive when it has offset 150% of its emissions.
+In order to have an authentic and transparent carbon neutral or carbon positive claim, businesses must move towards implementing meaningful reduction strategies as part of their claim.

 You’ve made it this far – starting is easy